tarampampam/colors/README.md

 - ANSI colors support (using Escape Sequences)
 - Multi-thread safe
 - Support `FORCE_COLOR`, `NO_COLOR` and `TERM` variables out of the box
-- Super-lightweight and extremely fast _(only 1 allocation per color, and only in the first usage time)_
+- Super-lightweight and extremely fast
-- Color codes are not pre-allocated, but cached (in memory) and re-used where possible
+- Color codes are not pre-allocated, but cached (in memory) and re-used upon further usage
 - Easy to integrate with the existing code-base

 ## Usage examples